 Each week or so I will be bringing in a guest to ask them about their experiences with travel and what it has done for them.
 Why just take my word for it?
 Most travel sites and blogs focus on interviewing the “average Joe” that has left everything behind to travel the world.
-This “average Joe” typically has a travel site of their own and are still out there wandering the globe.
-Sure I will be tracking down those Joe’s but what about the “average average Joe?”
-The ones that travel for the sake of traveling.
+This “average Joe” typically has a travel site of their own and is still out there wandering the globe.
+Sure I will be tracking down those Joe but what about the “average Joe?”
+The ones that travel for the sake of travelling.
 The ones that have no ulterior motives.
 They are the ones truly experiencing everything out of their trip as they are not tidied to a keyboard, a smartphone, or a deadline.

 That’s who I am interested in hearing from.

 Leading up to my recent trip to Mexico I was amazed to hear from Canadians and Americans saying they would never go south of the boarder out of fear for their safety.
 Family, friends, and complete strangers chimed in – all citing violence as the reason for their concern.
 Really??
 You are talking about a country that lets in over 20 million visitors every year.
 20 MILLION.
 I am not denying that Mexico has high crime rates or that violence happens, I am just saying look at the numbers.
 You are more likely to run into trouble in Florida than in the tourist parts of Mexico…probably.
 Its science.
 Look it up.